-In addition to the non-UST incidents above, during FY 2021-22 the UST Section has overseen the assessment and initial cleanup response for a 2,000,000+ gallon gasoline release from the Colonial Pipeline site, located north of Huntersville, NC.
+In addition to the non-UST incidents above, during FY 2022-23 the UST Section has overseen the assessment and initial cleanup response for a 2,000,000+ gallon gasoline release from the Colonial Pipeline site, located north of Huntersville, NC.
 Seven (7) UST managers and staff have been actively involved in oversight and evaluation of the cleanup on a routine, weekly basis since notified of the release in August 2020.
-UST Section staff have devoted 3,300+ hours to this release.
+UST Section staff have devoted 4,000+ hours to this release.
 The cleanup process will continue until any remaining soils and groundwater contamination achieves North Carolina groundwater standards and soil remediation goals.
-Full cleanup is expected to last 10+ years as the full vertical extent of the contamination is yet to be determined.
+Full cleanup is expected to last 10+ years.